plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Visitors | 50,947  | 21,054 | 58.67%
 Pageviews | 60,731  | 25,275 | 58.38%

-Let's take a close look at what users exactly cannot be tracked accurately in Google Analytics.
+Let's take a close look at what segments of users cannot be tracked accurately in Google Analytics.

 ## 68% of laptop and desktop users block Google Analytics